 Now for nonlocal equations of the type

 R\"uland in \cite{Ru1} showed that the vanishing order is proportional to $C_1\|V\|_{C^{1}}^{1/2s} + C_2$ which in the limit as $s \to 1$, exactly reproduces the result of Donnelly and Fefferman.
-This quantitative uniqueness estimate has also been applied to derive a nonlocal Landis type result in \cite{RW}.
+This quantitative uniqueness estimate has also been applied to derive a nonlocal Landis type result in \cite{RW}, see also \cite{BG24} for a Landis-Oleinik-type result for the space-time fractional equation \eqref{e0} proving that exponential decay of super-Gaussian type is not possible at infinity.
 See also \cite{Zhu0} for vanishing order estimates for Steklov eigenfunctions which via the extension approach of Caffarelli and Silvestre in \cite{CS}, is related to the case $s=1/2$.
 We also refer to \cite{BL} for earlier results on quantitative uniqueness for Steklov eigenvalue problems.

 Now concerning fractional parabolic equations of the type \eqref{e0}, in a recent joint work of one of us with Arya in \cite{AryaBan} we have established the following nonlocal generalization of the estimate in \eqref{nonvan} for nontrivial solutions to \eqref{e0} in $B_1 \times (-1, 0)$